mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Completed the web scraping scripts for Saskatchewan and Manitoba.
 - Used Scrapy and directly found their required API calls.
 - Created a prototype spider-assignment distributor in `runner.py`.
 It takes a CSV file and determines which spider to use.

+Danny:
+- Finished a basic script for scraping Nova Scotia
+- Used Selenium and set up the web driver to open the website
+- Filled out the HTML forms

 # February 26th, 2024